 Asociación Latinoamericana de Sistemas Integradas para la Movilidad Urbana Sustentable (in Spanish)

 TransMilenio (Bogotá, Colombia, in Spanish and English)

 The site of one of the worlds best-known BRT systems which has pioneered a number of accessibility features.
-Accessibility features are presented in Spanish at www.transmilenio.gov.co/es/articulos/guia for a model guide to assisting passengers with disabilities.
+Go to Especial de Accesibilidad.

-- To download Technical and operational challenges to inclusive Bus Rapid Transit: A guide for practitioners,* available in English and Spanish versions.
+World Bank (USA).
+Technical and operational challenges to inclusive Bus Rapid Transit: A guide for practitioners, (2010) (also available in Spanish version)